YemSalat/url-parser/README.md

 Parses url to an object containing its properties

 `updateUrl(urlString, params, options)`
-Updates the source url with provided params
+Updates the source url with provided params;
  (should be an object similar to what is returned from parseUrl method

 `updateUrlQuery(urlString, query, options)`
-Will update the url query string with the values provided In order to remove a parameter - supply it as undefined, e.g. `{ foo: undefined }`
+Will update the url query string with the values provided;
+ In order to remove a parameter - supply it as undefined, e.g. `{ foo: undefined }`;
+ For list of options see `query-string` package docs

 `updateUrlHash(urlString, query, options)`
-Will update the url hash with the value provided Provide an empty string to remove the hash
+Will update the url hash with the value provided;
+ Use an empty string to remove the hash

 `serializeUrl(params)`
 Create url from object with url props